Quantum communication networks with defects in silicon carbide: The silicon carbide platform

-Architectures based on single point defects in materials with a diluted nuclear spin bath have also shown the promising opportunity to coherently control a register of nearby weakly-coupled nuclear spins \cite{Taminiau12}.
+Architectures based on single point defects in materials with a diluted nuclear spin bath have also shown the promising opportunity to coherently control a register of nearby weakly-coupled nuclear spins~\cite{Taminiau12}.
 In this case, the hyperfine interaction acts on timescales longer than the electron spin dephasing time, so that it does not result in a separate transition visible in the electron spin resonance spectrum and cannot be driven directly.
-However, researchers have been able to address and coherently control such nuclear spins by applying pulse sequences such as dynamical decoupling on the electron spin, that extend its coherence time and can effectively isolate the contribution of a single weakly-coupled nuclear spin, filtering out all the other background.
+Nonetheless, it is possible to address and coherently control such nuclear spins by applying pulse sequences such as dynamical decoupling on the electron spin, that extend its coherence time and can effectively isolate the contribution of a single, weakly-coupled nuclear spin, filtering out all the other background.
 These techniques have enabled the implementation of multi-qubit schemes~\cite{taminiau_PRX_10spins}, such as quantum error correction~\cite{cramer_repeated_2016}.
 While most of this work has been done in diamond, some recent results show that it is also possible in SiC~\cite{Bourassa2020}.
-Given the higher abundance of isotopes with non-zero nuclear spin in SiC, however, isotopic engineering may be required to maximise the number of controllable nuclear spins~\cite{nagy_PrAppl2023}.
+Given the higher abundance of isotopes with non-zero nuclear spin in SiC, however, isotopic engineering may be required to maximize the number of controllable nuclear spins~\cite{nagy_PrAppl2023}.

-We note that the reduction of the density of $^{13}$C and $^{29}$Si nuclear spins can be advantageous to extend the coherence times and reduce the optical linewidth of the coherent emission~\cite{Bourassa2020, Cilibrizzi2023} which occurs at the no-phonon or zero-phonon-line emission of the defects.
+We note that the reduction of the density of $^{13}$C and $^{29}$Si nuclear spins can be advantageous to extend the coherence times and reduce the optical linewidth of the coherent emission~\cite{Bourassa2020, Cilibrizzi2023}, which occurs at the zero-phonon-line (ZPL) emission of the defects.
 It is imperative to fully characterize the magneto-optical properties of these point defects, in order to develop efficient quantum optics protocols for quantum information processing applications such as quantum communication.